By Lindsey Naylor, a Data Science student

 So let’s get started!

 YES!
-It is absolutely possible to balance work or university studies and intensive study with Practicum by Yandex.
+It is absolutely possible to balance work or university studies and intensive study with Practicum Bootcamp.
 How about all three?
 Hmm, overachiever much?

 When I embarked on my journey with Practicum, like a cat to a cardboard box, I was instantly drawn to the Data Analyst course.
 I was in my last stint of completing my B.S. in Business Data Analytics and several of the advertised lessons seemed to align quite wonderfully with concepts covered on my course.
 I enthusiastically completed the Introductory course and then eagerly awaited for the full course to begin.
 In the midst of my waiting, my university course work dropped from a nine-credit hour load down to a three.
 My eyes started drifting over to the Data Scientist course with its “oohs” and “aahs” like machine learning and computer vision.
 Suddenly, Robert Frost’s words echoed in my mind: